-Frederick Douglass was a former slave who escaped and became a powerful anti-slavery orator.
-Douglass wrote three autobiographies describing his experiences as a slave and then gaining his freedom.
+Frederick Douglass was a former slave who escaped to become a powerful anti-slavery orator.
+Douglass wrote three autobiographies describing his experiences as a slave and gaining his freedom.
 His writings and speeches became powerful testimonies to support the abolition of slavery.
-Douglass was the most influential African-American leader of the Nineteenth Century, and exemplified great moral courage in opposing slavery and injustice.
+Douglass was the most influential African-American leader of the Nineteenth Century and exemplified great moral courage in opposing slavery and injustice.

 Early Life Frederick Douglass